Mujeeby/Crash-Reporting-Analysis/README.md

 - Discovered clear weather and fall months show unexpectedly high crash rates.
 - Created a predictive model using Random Forest to forecast potential collision spikes.
 - Suggested actionable policies for DUI enforcement, distracted driving, and targeted infrastructure upgrades.

-## Conclusion

-This project demonstrates how data can guide smarter public safety strategies.
-It reflects strong technical skills across the full data analytics lifecycle — from cleaning and transformation to modeling and communication.